eda-ayan/AzureMLStudio/README.md

 You can create an environment [using Azure Machine Learning studio](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-in-studio) or [using Python scripts](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-use-environments)

-## Create an environment using Azure machine learning studio
+## Create an environment using Azure Machine Learning Studio

 To create an environment: